Shab-e-Barat: Pakistan

 Shab-e-Barat is observed throughout Pakistan, and is an optional holiday that can be chosen from employment and holiday laws in Pakistan.
 Some employees may choose to take this day off, though most offices and businesses remain open.

 Traditional sweets like halwa, savaiyyan (vermicelli) and flatbread are prepared and shared with neighbours, friends and relatives, and the poor.

 Flowers are also placed on graves of deceased family members besides offering Fatiha for them.

 In various places, it is a common tradition to offer prayers to Allah for forgiveness on behalf of the deceased, which is why people visit the graves of their loved ones, offer prayers and light candles and scent sticks at the graves of their loved ones.

 The Ulema and religious scholars in their sermons highlight teachings of Islam while different gatherings and Mahafil-e-Naat are arranged to mark the holy night.

 The houses, streets and mosques are decorated with colourful pennants and buntings.

 Turkey

 Berat Kandili is the name for Mid-Sha’ban and it is considered a sacred day in Turkey.
 Muslim holiday celebrations have been called Kandil (qindīl, oil lamp) since Sultan Selim II of the Ottoman Empire after burning lamps to light up minarets on the occasion of special blessed nights.

-Shab-e-Barat in Japan

-Shab e Barat in Japan is an important ceremony for Muslims of Japan.
-In Islam, there are several Islamic events that have their own significance.
-However, Shab e Barat is also among the holiest event in Islam.
-Each year, Muslims in Japan do special arrangements regarding the event.
-They eagerly wait for the moon sighting to be aware about the confirmed date of Shab e Barat in Japan and to plan their activities accordingly.